Where Can You Park a Tiny House?

 What makes a functional tiny house parking spot?

 Almost any open plot can work as a parking spot, if large enough.
 Though ground firmness is everything.
-If it is even partial mushy, you run the risk of getting your tiny house stuck when trying to park, or it unevenly sinking over time, creating leveling challenges.
-Believe me, sleeping in a crooked house will slowly drive you crazy, especially while sleeping, or if you can’t keep a bathroom door closed.
-We experienced this when we parked in this Boulder, CO, driveway:
+If it is even partially mushy, you run the risk of getting your tiny house stuck when trying to park, or it unevenly sinking over time, creating leveling challenges.
+Believe me, sleeping in a crooked house will slowly drive you crazy, or even prevent your bathroom door from properly closing.
+We experienced this problem exactly when we parked in this Boulder, CO, driveway:

-A well-suited tiny house parking spot is on the solidly packed level ground, on a cement or gravel pad.
+A well-suited tiny house parking spot is firm level ground, ideally on a cement or gravel pad.
 Another critical consideration is access and the overall lot size.
 Check the dimensions of the road or driveway that leads to the parking area.
 You will need to determine if your tiny house can fit, and then if your tow vehicle can maneuver it into and out of the spot.
 In some cases, you may need to use Trailer Valet to move your tiny house into a tight spot.
-Be aware of obstacles like tight corners and low hanging branches.
+Keep in mind obstacles, like tight corners and low hanging branches.
 It is always worth your while to trim any branches that could hit your tiny house.
-It’s happened to us, and it is not pretty—dented our metal roof.
+It’s happened to us, and it is not pretty—dented our previously pristine metal roof.

 What is your ideal parking arrangement?